Monika205/chest-xray-pneumonia-detection-ai/README.md

   <img src="demo/AI_Detects_Pneumonia_Saves_Childhoods.gif" alt="System Preview" style="width: 100%; max-width: 1000px; height: auto; border-radius: 10px;" />
 </p>

----

 ## 🚀 Internship Overview
-This project is conceptualized and develop during my professional tenure as an **Intern - AI Associate Engineer** at **Akoode Technology, Gurugram**.
+This project is conceptualized and develop during my professional tenure as an **Intern - Team computers , Gurugram**.

 The primary objective was to move beyond theoretical models and build a **production-ready pipeline** capable of assisting clinicians in pediatric pneumonia screening.
 My work focused on bridging the gap between high-accuracy deep learning and **clinical interpretability**.